TWNWAKing/batch-gen-templates-for-preparing-cp-contests/README.md

 2. Execute the tool by typing `gen`.

-3. You'll see `Enter contest name: ` on the screen, now you can type the contest name **without quotes**.
+3. You'll see `Enter contest name: ` on your screen, now you can type the contest name **without quotes**.

-4. Now you'll see `Enter the character of final problem:(A to Z) `, you need to type a letter from `A` to `Z`.
+4. Now you'll see `Enter the character of final problem:(A to Z) `  on your screen, you need to type a letter from `A` to `Z`.
 If you input any invalid character, the tool with delete the wrong directory you just created.

-5. Enjoy!
+5. The tool will open the directory you just created.
+Enjoy your contest!

+TL;DR for point 5: Note that the author uses Windows so I can open the current directory by executing command `explorer %CD%`.
+If your OS doesn't support this, you need to modify the line 1524 of `gen.bat`.

 ## (New Feature) What if I want to add an extra problem for this contest or the problem name isn't a single character from A to Z?